 As we discussed before, finding that perfect balance between variety and consistency is key.
 This approach is certainly on trend.

 Keep your layouts playful and interesting.
 There should be something visually engaging about each page in your business proposal.
 Choose supplemental, consistent elements too.

 This example design, below, shows this in action.
 For example, we see consistent headers on some pages, and consistent font choices.

 Want to check out even more proposal template designs?
 Check out these collections of inspiring proposal designs for even more design inspiration:

-- Proposals24 Best Digital Marketing, Social Media, & SEO Proposal Templates for 2020Tomas Laurinavicius
+- Proposals24 Best Digital Marketing, Social Media, & SEO Proposal Templates for 2021Tomas Laurinavicius

 Common InDesign Proposal Questions Answered (FAQ)

-Here's a collection of some frequently asked questions when it comes to proposal design.
+Here's a collection of some frequently asked questions for proposal design.
 From knowing your target audience to coming up with fresh ideas, these answers will likely come in handy:

 1. How Do I Write a Great Business Proposal?